njbannister15/RuvonInference/docs/part3-advanced-attention.md

 5. **Memory cost is tiny** - cache overhead negligible vs. speedup
 6. **Real systems optimize further** - paging, query grouping, precision

-Understanding these fundamentals makes the 5.1x speedup we measured not just impressive - but inevitable.
+Understanding these fundamentals makes the significant speedup we observe not just impressive - but inevitable.
 When you cache the right computations, physics rewards you with dramatic performance gains.

 ---